sreenivasa-xor/SparkStreaming-Example-Application/README.md

 platform-deployment-manager project for details.)

-The application is a tar file containing binaries and configuration files required to perform Spark Kafka stream processing.
+The application is a tar file containing binaries and configuration files required to perform stream processing.

-This example application reads random generated messages from Kafka topic and display on the console.
+This example application reads randomly generated messages from Kafka topic and display on the console.

 **Requirements**